-- the Family Law Lobby prior to the CCRC appointment.
-The video is available in English and Spanish. - 3.
-Failure to appear at the scheduled CCRC appointment may result in a monetary sanction being ordered against the party failing to appear.
-Parties may request to appear at the CCRC appointment telephonically by completing the Merced Superior Court local form MSC-FL-020 Request for Telephonic Child Custody Recommending Counselor, which can be obtained at the Family Law Clerk's Office or online at www.merced.courts.ca.gov.
-Parties must submit the form to the Clerk's office for review and approval at least two (2) working court days prior to the scheduled appointment with the CCRC. - 4.
-At the Further Hearing, custody, visitation and all other issues contained in the original Request for Order will be addressed. - 5.
+- 7. Parties shall ensure that the Court has their current phone number and email address two (2) working days prior to the CCRC proceeding.
+Parties shall contact the Family Law Clerk's office to update each parties phone number and email address. - 8.
+Parties will be directed to contact the Family Court Services Director or the Family Law Clerks Office via the phone if they have not been contacted by the CCRC on the date and time of the CCRC proceeding.
+All reasonable measures shall be made to ensure that the CCRC appointment or child/ren interview shall take place. - 9.
+At the CCRC proceeding, a parenting plan, that includes legal and physical custody, a weekly schedule, holiday/vacation schedules, exchange locations, concerns regarding the health, safety and welfare of the children, and issues contained in the Request for Order will be addressed. - 4.
+At the Further Hearing, custody, visitation and all other issues contained in the original Request for Order will be addressed. - 5.10.
 Counsel shall not participate in the meeting with the CCRC.
-However, counsel shall have the right to review any agreement prior to being signed by their client - 6.
-If the parties reach an agreement at the meeting with the CCRC regarding custody and visitation, that agreement will be adopted by the Court and immediately become effective. - 7.
-If the parties do not reach an agreement during the meeting with the CCRC, the CCRC will make a recommendation to the Court which they feel is in the best interests of the child(ren).
+However, counsel shall have the right to review any agreement prior to being signed by electronically their client. - 6.11.
+If the parties reach an agreement at the meeting with the CCRC regarding custody and visitation, that agreement will be adopted by the Court and immediately become effective. - 12.
+If the parties do not reach an agreement during the meeting with the CCRC, the CCRC will make a recommendation to the Court which they feelthat is in the best interests of the child(ren).
 The recommendation will also contain a separate rationale, which will be contained in a confidential file.
-The recommendation and rationale will generally be available one (1) to two (2) days prior to the further court hearing and can be picked up at the Clerk's office for review.
+The recommendation and rationale will generally be available one (1) to two (2) days prior to the further court hearing and can be picked up at the Clerk's office for review. - 13.
+Unless otherwise ordered by the Court, all child custody/visitation orders will be subject to the standard orders contained in local form (\number needed\) #MSC-FL-??, Standard Orders - Child Custody Attachment, which can be found at www.merced.courts.ca.gov.

 (Eff.
 7/1/04; Renum.
-7/1/18; Rev. 1/1/13, 1/1/14, 7/1/14, 1/1/17, 7/1/20, 7/1/21)
+7/1/18;7/1/24 Rev. 1/1/13, 1/1/14, 7/1/14, 1/1/17, 7/1/20, 7/1/21,7/1/24)